 With Thanksgiving around the corner, you may be wrapped up in planning the holiday yourself or just looking forward to the big meal.
-Whatever your turkey day future holds, it’s important that dog parents know what Thanksgiving foods are and aren’t safe to share with your pup.
+Whatever your turkey day future holds, it’s important that dog parents know what Thanksgiving morsels are and aren’t safe to share with your pup.
+If you’re searching for the quintessential list of which tasty foods on your Thanksgiving dinner menu your dog can eat, look no further.

 Please note that salt, spices, and butter are not good for your dog.
 Some spices can even be toxic.
-If you want to give your dog Thanksgiving foods, you should cook them separately from foods prepared for humans on this holiday.
+The same is true for some nuts, berries, and sweet confections which will very likely appear on your plate.
+Put simply, if you want to give your dog Thanksgiving foods, you should cook them separately from foods prepared for humans on this holiday.
 It’s the easiest way to ensure your pup can enjoy the festivities safely.
+Isn’t your dog’s health and a little peace of mind worth that marginally extra effort?
+Trust us, a few more minutes in the kitchen — even when you’re probably tired of the sight of the room — beats spending the night at the emergency vet.
+So, this Thanksgiving, play it safe and ensure everyone — be they human or four-legged — has a happy holiday spent at home in the company of loved ones.

 Thanksgiving foods safe to share with your dog